GreenMind creates authoritative and detailed guides to the things you're curious about.

 - What to Do: Dust with diatomaceous earth.

-Aphids are attended by ants, who "milk" them for a drop of sweet honeydew the aphids produce from their hind end; in return, the ants drive off or kill other insects that prey on the aphids.
-Fortunately, there is one insect that ants can protect them from: lady bugs.
+Aphids are attended by ants, who "milk" them for the drops of sweet honeydew the aphids produce from their hind end; in return, the ants drive off or kill other insects that prey on the aphids.
+Fortunately, there is one insect that ants can't protect them from: lady bugs.
 These brightly spotted beetles feed on aphids as both larvae and adults.
 You can buy lady bug cultures from gardening supply stores, and they can be quite effective in controlling the pests.

 If you have aphids on your plants, you will often find naturally occurring lady bug beetles and their larvae—which look like tiny gila monster lizards—hanging around, feeding on them.
 But buying more may help the situation!

-- What They Are: Tiny green or gray insects that occur in large colonies.
+- What They Are: Tiny green, yellow, red, brown, or black (depending on species and food source) insects that occur in large colonies.

 - How to Tell: Masses of small insects around the top leaves of a plant; wilting leaves and stems.